libretro/docs/docs/library/ppsspp.md

 A summary of the licenses behind RetroArch and its cores can be found [here](../development/licenses.md).

-## Requirements

-- OpenGL/Open GL ES 2.0 or higher for the OpenGL renderer.
-- Vulkan for the Vulkan renderer.
-- Direct3D 11 for the Direct3D 11 renderer.

-## BIOS
+## Setup (Required!!)

-The PPSSPP core requires assets files to be fully functional.

-Assets such as fonts and backgrounds that are required for memory card screens.
+The PPSSPP core requires some helper files to be fully functional, including assets such as fonts and backgrounds that are required for memory card screens, and per-game settings that are loaded automatically for compatibility/bugfixing.

-In order to acquire PPSSPP's assets files and install them succcessfully, follow these steps.
+In order to acquire PPSSPP's assets files and install them succcessfully, follow these steps:

 !!! info
 	Lakka users do not need to follow these steps.
 Lakka image ships with the assets already included.
 Those assets are compatible with the version of the core provided in the Lakka image.
 Using not compatible assets may lead to unexpected results.

 ### Installing from the 'Core System Files Downloader'

-If your frontend version has `Main Menu > Online Updater > Core System Files Downloader` then that's the easiest solution, just download 'PPSSPP.zip' from that menu and you're all done!
+If your frontend version has `Main Menu > Online Updater > Core System Files Downloader` then that's the easiest solution.
+Just download 'PPSSPP.zip' from that menu and you're all done!

 ### Installing from the GitHub repo